top of page

 SMB-Question-Block.jpg

 The NES that was released in South Korea (KOR) is called the Hyundai Comboy, aka NES Korean Version.
-It has a unique model number HGM-2000, operates at 60Hz, and is identical to the NES-001 NTSC model except for its PAL-B 3195 lockout chip.
+It has a secondary model number HGM-2000, operates at 60Hz, and is identical to the NES-001 NTSC model except for its PAL-B 3195 lockout chip.
 Therefore the Comboy is technically an NTSC-compatible PAL-B model.

 Hyundai-Comboy.jpg